THE PROTOEVANGELIUM OR “FIRST GOSPEL”

-But then God showed mercy, when in Genesis 3:15 he speaks of someone in the future who will "crush the head of the serpent."
-This is a sign of God's love for his creation; in spite of man's disobedience, he gave mankind hope for the future.
+Even so, God showed mercy in Genesis 3:15 when he speaks of someone in the future who will “crush the head of the serpent.”
+This is a sign of God’s love for his creation; in spite of man’s disobedience, he gave mankind hope for the future.

-Thus, in spite of man's continued sin and disobedience, God stayed true to mankind in spite of their persistence in sin and continued to show love and mercy to humanity, a recurrent theme in salvation history that was first presented in Genesis 3:15.
+Thus, in spite of man’s continued sin and disobedience, God stayed true to mankind and continued to show love and mercy to humanity, a recurrent theme in salvation history that was first presented in Genesis 3:15.
+11

-The woman succumbed to the serpent's lie and ate of its fruit and gave the fruit to the אָדָם - Adam, the word for both "Adam" and "man" - and he ate (3.6).
+The woman succumbed to the serpent’s lie and ate of its fruit and gave the fruit to אָדָם – Adam, the word for both “Adam” and “man” – and he ate.

 Dr. Sofia Cavalletti comments that there are two interesting if not unique occurrences during the adjudication part of the narrative in Genesis 3:14-19.
 God directly curses the serpent only; this occurs nowhere else in the Bible.
 But God only punishes the man and woman.
 And the gift of mitigation by God for the man and woman occurs during the punishment of the serpent.
-There is a prophetic sense to the passage in Genesis 3:15, for, during the punishment of the serpent, God refers to the future, that there will be one "who will crush the head of the serpent."
+There is a prophetic sense to the passage in Genesis 3:15, called the Protoevangelium, the first proclamation of the Good News: for, during the punishment of the serpent, God refers to the future, that there will be one “who will crush the head of the serpent.”
 There is hope for the human race!
+12

-One observes the waw-consecutive of narration throughout the passage, with the waw-imperfect form of discourse and waw-perfect form providing the background.
 Following the act of disobedience, the Lord God places his punishment upon the serpent in verses 3:14 and 3:15.
 As the structure of the punishment is in the form of two pronouncements, which are relatively independent of each other, the two verses are considered individually.
+13

 Then the LORD God said to the serpent: